seed-run/homepage/_docs/customizing-your-iam-policy.md

 title: Customizing your IAM Policy
 ---

 Seed manages the serverless project in your AWS account on behalf of the IAM user that you create.
-It is important to grant sufficient permissions to this user.

-The permissions required can be categorized into the following areas:

-- Permissions required by Seed
-- Permissions required by Serverless Framework
-- Permissions required by your Serverless Framework plugins
-- Permissions required by your Lambda code
+This means that you need to specify the permissions Serverless Framework needs to deploy your project.

-Let's look at the least amount of permissions that needs to be granted for your project to work on Seed.
-Below is a nuanced policy template that restricts access to the Serverless project that is being deployed.
+Since the permissions that Serverless Framework needs depends on the services that are being deployed.
+Let's take a look at the least amount of permissions that needs to be granted for your project give that you are deploying Lambda and API Gateway.

 ``` json
 {